mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-07-08-pogo-connect-smart-pen.md

 Seen this one mentioned on a few other reviews and forums so I figured I'd address it quickly.
 I've never really had a problem with drawing or writing on an iPad and having my palm make random marks.
 Not sure if I draw in a way that eliminates this, so I don't really have a way to judge if the Pogo fixes this.
 What I can say is when activated you can't draw with anything except the Pogo, but gestures like pinch to zoom, rewind, and moving pages around all still work.

 But if you rest your palm on the screen while you draw things break down quickly.
-Because of the way multitouch gestures work in Paper, the palm rejection feature was likely turned off as not to conflict.
-If you use an app like Procreate, palm rejection works quite nicely when multitouch gestures are turned off on your device.
+Because of the way multi-touch gestures work in Paper, the palm rejection feature was likely turned off as not to conflict.
+If you use an app like Procreate, palm rejection works quite nicely when multi-touch gestures are turned off on your device.

 ## Is it Worth the Money?